threeme3/usdx/README.md

 ## Installation:
-To make the modification, you need to remove and change components, install wires, upload the new firmware and add a microphone.
-Before starting, familiarizing yourself with <sup>[note 4](#note4)</sup>, then apply the following changes in component value and type, and wire the following pads on the backside PCB:
+To make the SDR+SSB modification, you need to remove 9 and change 8 components, install 10 wires, upload firmware and connect a microphone.
+In addition on a newly to be build QCX, 37 components can be left out.

+**Note: Click here if you would like to apply the [original modification] without SDR.
+This firmware supports the original modification, optionally a DSP audio processing feature can be enabled by disconnecting R59 and hooking up a speaker on pin15/U2 (via 10uF capacitor), similar as shown above.**

+Change the following component values (and type of component in some cases), and wire the following component pins on the backside PCB (some pins must be disconnected from the pad):

 1. To implement the SDR receiver: R11,12,17,24,27,29,59,IC10 (remove); IC7-9,R13,R18-20,R25,R28-40,R60,C9,C11,C13-24,C52-53,D5,Q7 (omit on new builds); C10 (.1uF); R16,23 (120k); wire IC10(pin7) to IC6(pin7); wire R27(pin2) to IC6(pin1); wire IC2(pin15) to IC10(pin1); disconnect R50-5V and R52-5V and both wire to R57-DVM(pin3); disconnect R21-IC6(pin7) and R22-IC6(pin7) and both wire to R7-IC5(pin1).
 2. To implement the SSB transmitter: D4,R21,R56 (10k); R58 (.22uF); C32 (10uF); C31 (remove); wire IC2-pin21 to R57-DVM(pin3); wire IC2(pin20) to DVM(pin2); wire IC2(pin18) to junction D4-C42-R58;
+3. To implement multiband support: C1,C5,C8,T1,R64 (remove); at T1 landing pattern (see [QCX Assembly instruction] chapter 3.56, p.53) install R (1K) over 6-8; R (1K) over 3-4; C (10nF) over 4-8; C30 (30pF); L4 (1uH/16t); replace C25-28,L1-L3 with different LPFs as you wish.
+4. Upload the hex firmware-file to existing or new ATMEGA328/328P chip (click on top green download button for zip).
+The [standard QCX firmware upload procedure] can be followed (for details <sup>[note 1](#note1)</sup>).
-3. Connect an electret microphone pins (+) to tip and (-) to sleeve of paddle-jack; PTT-switch pins to ring and sleeve (see [X1M-mic]).
+5. Connect an electret microphone pins (+) to tip and (-) to sleeve of paddle-jack; PTT-switch pins to ring and sleeve (see [X1M-mic]).
-4. Install an [Arduino] environment and upload this [QCX-SSB Sketch] to an Arduino UNO board that contains a new ATMEGA328P chip, subsequently move it to IC2.
-Alternatively, while the ATMEGA328P chip is placed in IC2, the firmware can be uploaded via the ISP header (see <sup>[note 2](#note2)</sup>).

-Below the layout with components marked in red that needs to be changed; gray components must be installed and blank components may be omitted on new builds:
+Below the layout with components marked in red that needs to be changed; gray components must be installed and blank components must either be removed or may be omitted (see above):
 ![layout](layout.png)

-Below the wiring that needs to be applied on the bottom PCB; a circle indicates that the component pin is disconnected from the pad and connected to another pad via a wire:
+Below the wires that needs to be installed on the bottom PCB; a circle indicates that the component pin is disconnected from the pad and connected to another pad via a wire (feed through the PCB, or wired on the top side):
 ![pcb](pcb.png)